JuanitoTamboong/Milktea-Ordering-System/README.md

 4. In the option you can prefer dine in or take out
 5. Then enter the order button if you're done selecting
 # Clear Button
-A clear button use for the display clear
+A clear button use for if the user want to displayed clear

 # Calculate
 Calculate the exchange of the customer to avoid manual computation